Aaron-Pandian/llamahackathon4-guia/README.md

 _Current codebase showcases a minimum viable product.
 The demonstration shows how a user can upload an official immigration form to our application, receive specific instruction to fill it out, then provide a completed form ready for signiture and print._

 1. Clone Repository
-2. Pip install dependancies in the Python scripts
+2. Pip install dependancies for the Python scripts
 3. Navigate to the Node.JS directory
-4. Install dependencies
+4. Install dependencies for the Node.JS scripts
 5. Update the API Keys for the environment variable - .env file in the root of the Next js folder
 6. Start the development server
 7. Open your browser and visit: [http://localhost:3000](http://localhost:3000)